Meet GH policeman who goes beyond his duties to help needy and keep Ghana clean

 ''My funds totaled GH¢200 and one of my police friends added GH¢100.
 For the deed, they gave me a holiday card at the Osu Children's Home.''

 Simon, though, was still a mystery.
-Yet, after donating to the singing beggar, he became famous very quickly.
+Yet, after donating to the singing beggar, he quickly became famous.

 ''I saved money to give to homeless individuals on the street, but no one noticed when I posted the pictures online.
 I was motivated to give to the singing beggar when I later met him.